Lemersom/DeckBuilderYuGiOh/README.md

 # Deck Builder Yu-Gi-Oh

-Final project executed as a duo for the 'Fullstack Web Programming' course.
-This project is a continuation of [THIS ONE](https://github.com/Lemersom/CardsSearchYuGiOh).
-Deck Builder Yu-Gi-Oh is a Full-Stack application that allows the user to add Yu-Gi-Oh cards and search for them, creating their deck.
+This project is a continuation of [CardsSearchYuGiOh](https://github.com/Lemersom/CardsSearchYuGiOh), executed as a duo for the 'Fullstack Web Programming' course.
+Deck Builder Yu-Gi-Oh is a Full-Stack application that allows users to add Yu-Gi-Oh cards, search for them, and create their decks.

 ## Technologies
 - **Front-End:** React.js Single-Page Application
-- **Back-End:** Node.js, Express.js, Redis, Websocket, and RabbitMQ
+- **Back-End:** Node.js, Express.js, Redis (Caching), Websocket, and RabbitMQ (Messaging)
 - **Database:** MySQL
 - **Containerization:** Docker

 ## Project Features

 - Node.js HTTP server following the REST API pattern
-- WebSocket server capable of sending messages to users whenever a new item is added.
+- WebSocket server for real-time messaging on new item additions
-- Caching server to speed up searches
+- Redis used as a caching server to optimize search speeds
-- Messaging server for log generation
+- RabbitMQ for messaging and log generation
-- React.js single page application
+- React.js single page application for the user interface

 ## Security Features
-- Authentication using JWT tokens
+- JWT token-based Authentication
-- Self-Signed SSL Certificate (HTTPS)
+- Self-Signed SSL Certificate for HTTPS
-- Sanitizers to prevent XSS
+- Sanitization measures to prevent XSS attacks
-- Record of errors in the database
+- Error logging in the database

 ## Running Locally

-**Prerequisites:** Make sure you have [Node.js](https://nodejs.org/) and [Docker](https://www.docker.com/get-started/) installed on your machine.
+**Prerequisites:** Ensure you have [Node.js](https://nodejs.org/) and [Docker](https://www.docker.com/get-started/) installed on your machine.

 Clone the project